Top 5 Winter Plumbing Myths

 5. Drain pipes can’t freeze.

-Many people think the PVC drain pipes will not freeze during the winter because the only time they have water running through them is when someone uses a faucet.
+Many people think the PVC drain pipes will not freeze during the winter because they only have water running through them when someone uses a faucet.

-What they don’t factor in is the existence of p-traps.
+They don’t factor in the existence of p-traps.
 These are u-shaped bends installed in the drain of every faucet, tub, and shower that allow water to collect without fully draining out.
-The purpose behind these p-traps is so that every fixture has a liquid seal that prevents nasty sewer gas from the septic or city sewer system from coming up into the house.
+The purpose behind these p-traps is to ensure that every fixture has a liquid seal that prevents nasty sewer gas from the septic or city sewer system from coming up into the house.

 If you’ve ever smelled a foul, sour smell in a bathroom that hasn’t been used in a while, it is probably because one or more of the p-traps in that bathroom have evaporated dry to the point where it is letting sewer gas into the house.

-Because water sits in these p-traps all the time, they will certainly freeze if they aren’t properly insulated.
-Fortunately, the majority of p-traps are either under the slab and are kept warm or are under the cabinets and are kept at room temperature.
+Because water sits in these P-traps all the time, they will certainly freeze if they aren’t properly insulated.
+Fortunately, the majority of P-traps are either under the slab and kept warm or under the cabinets and kept at room temperature.

-However, if the house has a pier and beam foundation with a drafty crawlspace, this puts the p-traps at risk as well as the water lines.
+However, if the house has a pier-and-beam foundation with a drafty crawlspace, this puts the p-traps and water lines at risk.
 There are also p-traps in the wall behind clothes washing machines.
-If the wall was poorly insulated, there is the possibility these could freeze solid.
+If the wall is poorly insulated, these could freeze solid.

-If you need to run a load of laundry directly after a deep freeze and your clothes washer is on the exterior wall, pay close attention to when it starts a drain cycle to make sure it’s not backing up.
+If you need to run a load of laundry directly after a deep freeze and your clothes washer is on the exterior wall, pay close attention to when it starts a drain cycle to ensure it’s not backing up.

 Image of P Trap In The Wall